 For withdrawal liability purposes, "vested benefits" are the benefits that are considered non-forfeitable if the participant incurs a permanent break in service.
-MPRA amended ERISA to expand PBGC's guarantee to cover qualified preretirement survivor annuities.
-As a result, the value of this benefit is included in the present value of vested benefits used for determining withdrawal liability as of December 31, 2014.
 The value of these benefits is based on the Plan provisions as of the same date.

 Determinations of the value of the liability for vested benefits are based on a set of actuarial assumptions.
 The law prescribes that the assumptions and methods used must be reasonable in the aggregate and "offer the actuary's best estimate of anticipated experience under the plan."
 It also authorizes the PBGC to promulgate assumptions and methods for use by the Plan's actuary.
 However, the PBGC has not yet promulgated any assumptions or methods.